 Little Annie Rooney starring Mary Pickford will be screened at the Paramount Theater in Seattle on Monday, April 23rd with live music performed and conducted by the composer of the score, Andy Gladbach.
 He will be accompanied by an ensemble of musicians from the Seattle area.
-Sponsored by the Seattle Theater Group, this 4K high definition restoration will be introduced by the Pickford Foundation’s director of archive & legacy, Elaina Archer.
+Sponsored by the Seattle Theater Group, this 4K high definition restoration will be introduced by the Pickford Foundation’s director of archive & legacy, Elaina Friedrichsen.

 How Movie Darling Mary Pickford Became The Most Powerful Woman In Hollywood